oven-sh/bun/docs/guides/install/from-npm-install-to-bun-install.md

 - **Designed for Node.js & Bun**: `bun install` installs a Node.js compatible `node_modules` folder.
 You can use it in place of `npm install` for Node.js projects without any code changes and without using Bun's runtime.
 - **Automatically converts `package-lock.json`** to bun's `bun.lockb` lockfile format, preserving your existing resolved dependency versions without any manual work on your part.
 You can secretly use `bun install` in place of `npm install` at work without anyone noticing.
-- bun install reads npm registry configuration from npm's `.npmrc` as well as Bun's bunfig.toml
+- **`.npmrc` compatible**: bun install reads npm registry configuration from npm's `.npmrc` as well as Bun's `bunfig.toml`, letting you use the same configuration for both npm and Bun.
-- On Windows and Linux, `bun install` uses hardlinks to conserve disk space and install times
+- **Hardlinks**: On Windows and Linux, `bun install` uses hardlinks to conserve disk space and install times.

 ```bash
 # It only takes one command to migrate